Serve at a higher level by earning your Educational Leadership - Principal Licensure

 - Demonstrate educational leadership dispositions.

 - Develop strategies to promote an inclusive learning environment.

 - Evaluate stakeholder relationships needed to support the diverse needs of a learning community.

 - Design change initiatives to ensure compliance with regulatory expectations.

 It’s a challenging and rewarding occupation, and CSU Global is here to help you prepare for a bright future as an effective leader in education.

-If you want to take the next step in your teaching career, move into administration, or become a principal, the graduate Educational Leadership-Principal Licensure can help you reach your goal.
+If you want to take the next step in your teaching career, or become a principal, the graduate Educational Leadership-Principal Licensure can help you reach your goal.

 No later than 14 days prior to start of the term, the following documents will need to be uploaded through the student portal:

 - A Vision Statement defining your view of "great school leadership".

 - A Declaration of Eligibility form.